 Located overlooking the Ohio & Erie Canal at 47 West Exchange Street, the Richard Howe House is a canal-era landmark in downtown Akron.
-Known as the "Howe Mansion" by travelers on the Ohio & Erie Canal, this 1836 high-style Federal structure was the home of Richard Howe, the Resident Engineer of the Ohio & Erie Canal.
+Known as the "Howe Mansion" by travelers on the Ohio & Erie Canal, this 1836 high-style Federal structure was the home of Canalway engineer Richard Howe.

-Richard Howe: As Resident Engineer, Howe supervised the completion of the Ohio & Erie Canal from Cleveland to Massillon, Ohio from 1825 to 1832.
+As the resident engineer of the Ohio & Erie Canal from 1825 to 1832, Howe supervised the completion of the Ohio & Erie Canal from Cleveland to Massillon.
 Howe's responsibilities included engineering and designing the canal prism and locks between Massillon and Cleveland, including the fifteen-step lift locks built in the Cascade Locks Park.
 Howe also designed the configuration of Summit Lake and engineered the portage of the Ohio & Erie Canal over the Continental Divide.
-Howe served as Resident Engineer until 1850 and facilitated the construction of the Ohio & Erie Canal to the Pennsylvania & Ohio Canal.
+Howe served as resident engineer until 1850 and facilitated the construction of the Ohio & Erie Canal to the Pennsylvania & Ohio Canal.
 This connection transformed Akron into a manufacturing and transportation center.

-The House: Today, the Richard Howe House is only one of two Federal-style homes in the City of Akron and serves as a historic reminder of Akron's early canal-era.
+Today, the Richard Howe House is one of only two Federal-style homes in the City of Akron and serves as a historic reminder of Akron's early canal-era.
 Both the exterior and the interior of the Richard Howe House have substantial architectural elements and fabric that directly relate to the era of the Ohio & Erie Canal.
 Nearly all of the extant exterior features, including the stone lintels, door surrounds, and window fenestration, illustrate high style elements of Federal architecture.